CopperSpice API 2.0.0

 Copy assigns from other and returns a reference to this object.

-The reference count is incremented and the shared data is decremented.
+The new reference count is incremented and the old reference count is decremented.
 If the reference count of the old shared data object becomes 0 then the old shared data object is deleted.

 QSharedDataPointer< T > & QSharedDataPointer< T >::operator= ( QSharedDataPointer< T > && other)